 Yentl must disguise herself as a male in order to study the Talmud because females were not allowed to study the law.
 This is a Barbra Streisand movie and she lends her moving tunes to deepen the emotional experience.
 Her performance rings true, and provides a sense that maybe she has not had it so easy herself.

 This film is here to help you appreciate your privilege to sit for the bar exam and to persevere.

 ”This Is One of Those Moments” Yentl clipThe Hammer

 Adam Carolla wrote and stars in this movie.
 This film is about a construction worker, and part-time boxing instructor, unhappy with his life, who decides at forty to pursue his amateur boxing career.

 This movie was brought to my attention by one of my bar exam candidates.
 Plot: The head football coach, at a Christian school, teeters on getting fired after failing football seasons.
 Desperate to keep his job, he decides to change his coaching philosophy to emphasize praising God whether they win or lose.
 The behind-the-scenes production may serve as greater inspiration than the movie.
 The coach is played by the writer, and director, who wanted to write movies of substance for the Christian community.
 With the limited pool of volunteers at his church, and a limited budget, he created a heart-driven production that goes beyond the typical underdog sports film.
 The sincerity and determination makes up for the inexperienced acting and serves as motivation for those motivated by religious principles and perspective.

 Seriously, if you have not seen it since 1976, or you have never seen it, now is the time.
 The best motivational theme song ever.
 Incorporate it as your own.
 No one has to know.
-Likely, you know what this movie is about; however, for you young-ins, an underdog fighter ceases an opportunity to become champion.
+Likely, you know what this movie is about; however, for you young-ins, an underdog fighter seizes an opportunity to become champion.

 This one made the list for motivation, inspiration, and determination.